 The latest data definitions and national data requirements came into effect on 1 July 2016.
-The Data and Intelligence site provides details on definitions and data requirements.
+The Data and Intelligence site provides details on data definitions and reporting.

 The figures in this publication are not directly comparable with other UK countries.
 This is due to differences in definitions and data reporting.